jasonoviedo/bowling_app/README.md

 Java streams and lambdas are used.
 The main game engine is encapsulated behind a well defined interface, which allows full independence from implementation.
-To prove this, the implementation uses [Kotlin](https://kotlinlang.org), a JVM compatible language.
+To prove this, the implementation is written in [Kotlin](https://kotlinlang.org), a compatible JVM language.

 ## Usage
 For *Nix like systems, use gradlew, for Windows, gradlew.bat: